 Note: The application should be downloaded and filled out using a current version of Adobe Acrobat or Acrobat Reader.
 To download a free copy of Reader, go to get.adobe.com/reader.

 The student should be prepared to include the following:

 - The title and brief description of the project, including expected final product

-- A specific list of items for which funding is requested
+- A budget, listing specific items for which funding is requested

 - Identification of other sources of funding received or being sought